Video games evolution happened away from the screen. It took place right before our eyes, yet not in the place we were so accustomed to.

 Video games are all about progression.
-Whether it’s the progression through a game, the building of a particular skillset within a particular gaming world, or the progression of the games themselves, moving forward is always high on the agenda.
+Whether it’s the progression through a game, or the progression of the games themselves, moving forward is always high on the agenda.

 And so, I came into this latest generation expecting to see the next leap.
 The progression.
 But I found little to shout about.
 We are now over a year in, and still, my jaw has yet to be dropped by anything happening on screen.
 I had previously felt the forward momentum stalled during the time of PS4 and Xbox One, and early indicators for PS5 and the Xbox Series of consoles did nothing to change my mind.
 Until they did.